-2 At the final hearing, by which time certain of the charges (in particular the charge of "trafficking ") against the Respondent had been dropped, USADA requested that the Panel impose a four-year period of ineligibility on M.
+At the final hearing, by which time certain of the charges (in particular the charge of "trafficking") against the Respondent had been dropped, USADA requested that the Panel impose a four-year period of ineligibility on M.

-- The retroactive cancellation of all awards or additions to your trust fund to which you would have been entitled by virtue of your appearance and/or performance at any athletics meeting occurring between February 1, 2000 and the date your period of ineligibility begins, pursuant to Division III, Rule 60.5 of the IAAF Anti-Doping Rules; and, - A lifetime period of ineligibility beginning on the date you accept this sanction or the date of a hearing panel's decision, from participating in a US Olympic, Pan American Games or Paralympic Games, trials or qualifying events, being a member of any US Olympic, Pan American Games or Paralympic Games team and having access to the training facilities of the USOC Training Centers or other programs and activities of the USOC including, but not limited to, grants, awards or employment pursuant to the USOC Anti-Doping Policies.
+• A lifetime period of ineligibility beginning on the date you accept this sanction or the date of a hearing panel's decision, from participating in a US Olympic, Pan American Games or Paralympic Games, trials or qualifying events, being a member of any US Olympic, Pan American Games or Paralympic Games team and having access to the training facilities of the USOC Training Centers or other programs and activities of the USOC including, but not limited to, grants, awards or employment pursuant to the USOC Anti-Doping Policies.